Frequently Asked Questions

 - Changes to Guest Policy

-- All Residence programming will be virtual or limited to a maximum of five participants.
+- All Residence programming will be virtual, outdoors or limited to a maximum number of participants.

 - Updated Self-Isolation procedure for Residents